Stone veneer

 A row of Victorian, brick-built terraced houses in Bury, Greater Manchester, England (2008).
 One of the houses has been stone-clad.

-Stone veneer is a thin layer of any stone used as decorative facing material that is not meant to be load bearing.
+Stone veneer is a type of masonry veneer constituted by a thin layer of any stone used as decorative facing material that is not meant to be load bearing.
 Stone cladding is a stone veneer, or simulated stone, applied to a building or other structure made of a material other than stone.
 Stone cladding is sometimes applied to concrete and steel buildings as part of their original architectural design.